 I view my role as an architect for learning, with an emphasis on building transformative environments that nurture creativity and build confidence in students.
 Although I may be the subject expert in a course, I know that I do not have all the answers.
-Rather, I believe that students and the instructor should collaborate to create new discoveries and innovate.
-When learning takes place within a reciprocal learning environment, we are able to make those new discoveries, and as a result, we all gain from the learning process as a group.
+Rather, I believe that students and the instructor should collaborate to innovate and create new discoveries.
+When learning takes place within a reciprocal learning environment, we are able to make those new discoveries, and as a result, we gain from the learning process as a group.
 It is the idea of working together for a larger goal of pushing boundaries and forging new paths that is at the very core of my teaching philosophy.

-My goal at the end of a course is for students to have evolved into deeper and more creative thinkers, and for them to recognize that the true power of learning is in wielding their own creativity rather than relying on a tool.
+My goal at the end of a course is for students to have evolved into deeper and more creative thinkers, and for them to recognize that the true power of learning is in wielding their own creativity rather than relying on a tool or application.
 After a semester, students should be asking new questions, digging deeper into theories, and going well beyond what was expected.
 With increased confidence and shared knowledge, the student becomes both the teacher and the learner.
 As a result, they are able to forge new paths to creativity and innovation.